DavidHe1127/Mr.He_HandBook/DevOps/Security/README.md

 Saml is a protocol for authentication. i.e Authenticating a client through IdP that's compatible with SAML so the client can access your application which it does not provide authentication but rather actual services/functionalities.

+One use case scenario: Github redirects you to Google for authentication and once done bring you back to Github to provide resources to you.
+Google supports SAML 2.0 authentication strategy.
+See [SSO with SAML](https://docs.github.com/en/github/authenticating-to-github/authenticating-with-saml-single-sign-on)

 ![saml](saml.png)

 ### SAML vs OAuth